Axda-Web/socialB/README.md

 ## Description

-SocialB is a project aimed at building a blog using Next.js and the React ecosystem.
+Social B is a project aimed at building a blog using Next.js and the React ecosystem.
+Secure data with advanced form validation combining React Hook Form & Zod.
+Optimize SEO using Server Side Rendering & Static Site Generation.

 This project explores various concepts and features including:

 - Static Site Generation (SSG)
 - Server Side Rendering